Some Favorite Sites

-Posted to: Arts & Entertainment, Visual Arts, West Rock
+Posted to: Arts & Culture, Visual Arts, West Rock

 New Haven has an equivalent of Niagara Falls and the Eiffel Tower, a spot where dinosaurs trod and earth meets an intimation of paradise, and where the first defiant political “shot” of the American Revolution was fired.

 How that love song to the city’s iconic West Rock emerged in pictures and New Haveners’ imagination was the subject of standing-room-only lecture at the New Haven Museum as part of the institution’s 150th birthday celebration Thursday night.

 Appropriately enough about 150 people crammed the second-floor auditorium to hear Douglas Hyland, director of the New Britain Museum of American Art, deliver a lecture that in effect time-traveled them back to how 19th-Century New Haveners would have experienced West Rock.